camunda/camunda-docs-manual/content/reference/dmn11/decision-table/hit-policy.md

 rules. **Note** if the Collect hit policy is used with an aggregator, the decision table can only have one output.

-The aggregator is set as the `aggregation` attribute of the `descisionTable` XML element.
+The aggregator is set as the `aggregation` attribute of the `decisionTable` XML element.

 ```xml